 With a guided tour

 The last option is to join an organised tour.
-Remember that not all guides will go down to the water!
+Remember that not all guides will go down to the beach!
 In fact, most of them will stop at the top so you can see the incredible view!
-And although this is 1000% worth it, if you want to go swimming and enjoy a day in the sand, taking the bus or driving will be your best option.
+And although this is 1000% worth it, if you want to go swimming and enjoy a day in the sand, taking the bus, a taxi or driving will be your best option.

 How to get to the start of the Praia da Ursa trail?